filip26/titanium-json-ld/README.md

 ## Conformance

-The goal is to pass the [official test suite](https://github.com/w3c/json-ld-api/tree/master/tests) and fully conform to the [JSON-LD 1.1](https://www.w3.org/TR/json-ld/)  specification.
+The goal is to pass the [official test suite](https://github.com/w3c/json-ld-api/tree/master/tests) and conform to the [JSON-LD 1.1](https://www.w3.org/TR/json-ld/)  specification.

 ###  Status